geosolutions-it/MapStore2/docs/user-guide/exploring-dashboards.md

 ## View Toolbar

-Il *View Toolbar* is a tab-based system that allows users to display multiple dashboards within the same dashboard.
+The  *View Toolbar* is a tab-based system that allows users to display multiple dashboards within the same dashboard.

 To add a new view, the editor can click the <img src="../img/button/++++.jpg" class="ms-docbutton"/> button.
 This action opens a panel where the user can: